Welcome to YouGov’s Inaugural Brand Health Rankings

 YouGov BrandIndex: Global 2017 Top Index Rankings

 The rankings are based on YouGov BrandIndex data from across the world.
-BrandIndex operates in 32 markets across the globe, covering markets in North America, South America, Europe, Africa, Asia and Australia.
+BrandIndex operates in 32 market across the globe, covering markets in North America, South America, Europe, Africa, Asia and Australia.
 YouGov used the Index score for the list which assesses overall brand health.
 It takes into account perceptions of a brand’s quality, value, impression, satisfaction, reputation and whether consumers would recommend the brand to others.

 Ted Marzilli, CEO of YouGov Data Products, says, “Tech brands dominate this global list and with good reason.
 By their very nature the likes of Google, YouTube and Facebook are open and accessible in most places on earth to anyone with online access.
 The presence of Samsung and Apple iPhone demonstrates a sign that our mobile devices have become the remote controls for our lives.
 All of the brands in the ranking are mainstream with broad utility at their core – and this is as true of the likes of Toyota and Colgate as it is for WhatsApp and Samsung.”